pramsey/crunchyblog/window-1/index.md

 * First calculate the denominator of the percentage,
 * Then join that denominator back to the original table to calculate the percentage.

 This requires two passes of the table: once for the denominator and once for the percentage.
+For BI queries over large tables (that is, for most BI queries) more passes over the table slow performance significantly.

 Also, the SQL was really ugly!